AES67: Overview

 AES67 defines requirements for synchronizing clocks, setting QoS priorities for media traffic, and initiating media streams with standard protocols from the Internet protocol suite.
 AES67 also defines audio sample format and sample rate, supported number of channels, as well as IP data packet size and latency/buffering requirements.

-The standard calls out several protocol options for device discovery but does not require any to be implemented.
+The standard calls out several protocol options for device discovery, but does not require any to be implemented.
 Session Initiation Protocol is used for unicast connection management.
 No connection management protocol is defined for multicast connections.

 Synchronization

 AES67 uses IEEE 1588-2008 Precision Time Protocol (PTPv2) for clock synchronisation.

 For standard networking equipment, AES67 defines configuration parameters for a "PTP profile for media applications", based on IEEE 1588 delay request-response sync and (optionally) peer-to-peer sync (IEEE 1588 Annexes J.3 and J4); event messages are encapsulated in IPv4 packets over UDP transport (IEEE 1588 Annex D).
-Some of the default parameters are adjusted, specifically, logSyncInterval and logMinDelayReqInterval are reduced to improve accuracy and startup time.
+Some of the default parameters are adjusted; specifically, logSyncInterval and logMinDelayReqInterval are reduced to improve accuracy and startup time.

 Clock Grade 2 as defined in AES11 Digital Audio Reference Signal (DARS) is signaled with clockClass.

 Network equipment conforming to IEEE 1588-2008 uses default PTP profiles; for video streams, SMPTE 2059-2 PTP profile can be used.

 In AVB/TSN networks, synchronization is achieved with IEEE 802.1AS profile for Time-Sensitive Applications.

 The media clock is based on synchronized network time with an IEEE 1588 epoch (1 January 1970 00:00:00 TAI).
 Clock rates are fixed at audio sampling frequencies of 44.1 kHz, 48 kHz and 96 kHz (i.e. thousand samples per second).

-RTP transport works with a fixed time offset to network clock.
+RTP transport works with a fixed time offset to the network clock.